Contents

 Skylight Cost Aspects.

-A lot of standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the higher the cost.
-If your roof opening doesn’t fit one of the below sizes, expect to pay a minimum of 25% more for the system than the next-closest standard option on this list.
+Most standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the higher the rate.
+If your roof opening does not fit among the listed below sizes, expect to pay a minimum of 25% more for the system than the next-closest standard option on this list.

 Size (Width by Height) Cost.